-December - the month when we look forward with excitement to a new year, but also try to make the most of the time that remains in the quickly-exiting one.
-The holiday break from school gives most families the chance to spend quality time together before the 2017 countdown begins.
+The December holiday break from school gives most of us the chance to spend quality time together before the new year begins.
 Whether you're looking forward to visiting light shows or gingerbread displays, there are many activities happening throughout the state, and the best news is that many of them are completely free.
+Here' s a list of 25 things to do with the kids over holiday break.
 For more great ideas to keep the entire family entertained, check out the frequently updated Mommy Poppins Events Calendar and Holiday Fun Guide.

 1. Engage in some friendly competition during Family Game Day at Ridgefield Library.